20 Types of Journals to Keep

 Benefits of Keeping an Idea Journal

-• Keeping your ideas in one place;
+- Keeps all your ideas organized in one place;

 Who’s It Best For